-Early Roots of ABA Therapy
+Early History of ABA Therapy

 As the parent of an autistic child, you have most likely heard of ABA therapy.
 The evolution of ABA therapy has created a possible treatment plan for your child, but it is natural to want to learn more about this plan before committing to it.